-The success of construction projects and the start-up of mines by the Company is subject to a number of factors including the availability and performance of engineering and construction contractors, mining contractors, suppliers and consultants, the receipt of required governmental approvals and permits in connection with the construction of mining facilities and the conduct of mining operations (including environmental permits), the successful completion and operation of ore passes, recovery plants and conveyors to move ore, among other operational elements.
+The success of construction projects and the start-up of mines by the Company is subject to a number of factors including the availability and performance of engineering and construction contractors, mining contractors, suppliers and consultants, the receipt of required governmental approvals and permits in connection with the construction of mining facilities and the commencement of mining operations including the successful completion and commissioning of ore passes, recovery plants and conveyors to move ore, among other operational elements.
 Any delay in the performance of any one or more of the contractors, suppliers, consultants or other persons on which the Company is dependent in connection with its construction activities, a delay in or failure to receive the required governmental approvals and permits in a timely manner or on reasonable terms, or a delay in or failure in connection with the completion and successful operation of the operational elements in connection with mines could delay or prevent the construction and start-up of mines as planned.
-There can be no assurance that current or future construction and start-up plans implemented by the Company will be successful, that the Company will be able to obtain sufficient funds to finance construction and start-up activities, that personnel and equipment will be available in a timely manner or on reasonable terms to successfully complete construction projects, that the Company will be able to obtain all necessary governmental approvals and permits or that the completion of the construction, the pre-production costs and the ongoing operating costs associated with the development of mines will not be significantly higher than anticipated by the Company.
+There can be no assurance that current or future construction and startup plans implemented by the Company will be successful, that the Company will be able to obtain sufficient funds to finance construction and start-up activities, that personnel and equipment will be available in a timely manner or on reasonable terms to successfully complete construction projects, that the Company will be able to obtain all necessary governmental approvals and permits or that the completion of the construction, the pre-production costs and the ongoing operating costs associated with the development of mines will not be significantly higher than anticipated by the Company.
+The Company has historically settled its accounts payable in the normal course of business.
+Any delays in receiving the funding necessary to continue advancing Punitaqui may, in turn, cause the Company to be delayed in settling its accounts payable.
+Such delays may, individually or in aggregate, cause the Company's estimated timeline for the commencement of operations at Punitaqui to be adversely affected.
 Any of the foregoing factors could adversely impact the operations and financial condition of the Company.